 1 (1) Make the covered school building available for inspection by 2 a charter school or state educational institution that notifies the 3 department that it is interested in leasing or purchasing the 4 covered school building.
 5 (2) Make the following information available to a charter school 6 or state educational institution described in subdivision (1): 7 (A) Estimates of the operating expenses for the covered school 8 building for the past three (3) years.
 9 (B) Written information regarding the condition of the covered 10 school building, including the age of the roof and the HVAC 11 system, and any known conditions which, in the governing 12 body's opinion, require prompt repair or replacement.
 13 (C) A legal description of the property.
-14 (k) If the governing body fails to take the actions required under 15 subsection (j), a charter school having notified the school corporation 16 of its interest in the covered school building is entitled to an injunction 17 requiring the governing body to take the actions under subsection (j) 18 (l) The school corporation shall lease the covered school building 19 to a charter school or state educational institution for one dollar (\$1) 20 per year for as long as the state educational institution uses the covered 21 school building for an academic purpose or the charter school uses the 22 covered school building for classroom instruction, for a term at the 23 state educational institution's or charter school's discretion, or sell the 24 covered school building for one dollar (\$1), if the charter school or 25 state educational institution does the following: 26 (1) Within ninety (90) days of receiving the department's notice 27 under subsection (d), a charter school or state educational 28 institution must submit a preliminary request to purchase or lease 29 the covered school building.
+14 (k) If the governing body fails to take the actions required under 15 subsection (j), a charter school having notified the school corporation 16 of its interest in the covered school building is entitled to an injunction 17 requiring the governing body to take the actions under subsection (j).
+18 (1) The school corporation shall lease the covered school building 19 to a charter school or state educational institution for one dollar (\$1) 20 per year for as long as the state educational institution uses the covered 21 school building for an academic purpose or the charter school uses the 22 covered school building for classroom instruction, for a term at the 23 state educational institution's or charter school's discretion, or sell the 24 covered school building for one dollar (\$1), if the charter school or 25 state educational institution does the following: 26 (1) Within ninety (90) days of receiving the department's notice 27 under subsection (d), a charter school or state educational 28 institution must submit a preliminary request to purchase or lease 29 the covered school building.
 30 (2) Subject to subsection (m), within ninety (90) days of receiving 31 the department's notice under subsection (d), a charter school or 32 state educational institution must submit to the school corporation 33 the following information: 34 (A) The name of the charter school or state educational 35 institution that is interested in leasing or purchasing the 36 covered school building.
-37 (B) A time frame, which may not exceed three (3) years from 38 the date that the covered school building is to be closed, no 39 longer used, or no longer occupied, in which the: 40 (i) charter school intends to begin providing classroom 41 instruction in the covered school building; or state educational institution stating that the board of the charter school or state educational institution has determined that, after the charter school or state educational institution has made any necessary repairs or modifications, the covered school building will be sufficient to meet the charter school's or state educational institution's needs and can be operated within the charter school's or state educational institution's budget.
+30 37 (B) A time frame, which may not exceed three (3) years from 38 the date that the covered school building is to be closed, no 38 39 longer used, or no longer occupied, in which the: 40 40 41 (i) charter school intends to begin providing classroom instruction in the covered school building; or 41 (ii) state educational institution intends to begin using the 74 (ii) state educational institution intends to begin using the